owenbrooks/owenbrooks.github.io/src/content/blog/constructing-a-valid-macho.md

     }
 }
 ```
 We need a 'PAGEZERO' segment.
+This segment defines an area of memory used to detect NULL pointer dereferences.

 ```c
 if (scp->initprot == 0 && scp->maxprot == 0 && scp->vmaddr == 0) {